All Blogs

 Below are some popular examples of IoT used in facilities:

 • IoT sensors can track equipment performance and send alerts before a breakdown occurs.
-They reduce downtime and allow your team to plan maintenance tasks instead of reacting to failures.
+They reduce equipment downtime and allow your team to plan maintenance tasks instead of reacting to failures.

 • Smart meters monitor water and energy consumption.
 These help you identify waste and reduce operating costs.